Cimpress-MCP/puppet-consul_replicate/README.md

 ## Overview

 This module installs consul replicate as a service.
-Check README.md for details and OS support.

 More information about usage of consul-replicate can be found on https://github.com/hashicorp/consul-replicate